-It is possible to configure clusters and replica clusters to use SSL to encrypt replication channels, and enable replicas to verify host identity and use SSL certificates for authentication.
+As of MySQL Shell 8.0.33, it is possible to configure clusters and replica clusters to use SSL to encrypt replication channels, and enable replicas to verify host identity and use SSL certificates for authentication.

 When creating a cluster with dba.createCluster() you can define the authentication type used for the internal replication accounts with the memberAuthType option.
 This option takes one of the following values: